-istock/USOThere are two species of orangutans: Bornean, ones that prefer the ground over the trees, and Sumatran, which have longer facial hair and develop closer bonds with each other.
+There are three species of orangutans: Bornean, ones that prefer the ground over the trees; Sumatran, which have longer facial hair and develop closer bonds with each other; and Tapanuli, which inhabit only a single forest in Sumatra.
 A century ago, their global population was more than 230,000.
-Now there are about 104,700 Bornean (endangered status), 7,500 Sumatran (critically endangered status), and only 800 Tapanuli orangutans left.
-But there is still hope because these 12 endangered baby animals are making a comeback in the world!
+Now there are about 104,700 Bornean (critically endangered status), 7,500 Sumatran (critically endangered status), and only 800 Tapanuli orangutans left.
+But there is still hope because these 16 incredible animals came back from the brink of extinction!

-istock/USOAll six tiger species are endangered, with Sumatran and South China tigers at a critically endangered status.
+All six tiger species are endangered, with Sumatran and South China tigers at a critically endangered status.
+Some scientists even consider the South China tiger to be "functionally extinct" since it hasn't been seen in the wild in more than 25 years.
 The main reasons for their population decline are poaching and destroyed habitats, as humans clear forests to gather timber and build roadways.
 Only about 3,890 tigers currently live in the wild.
-Don't miss these 15 creepy, crawly animals that are so gross they'll make your skin crawl!
+Check out these common "facts" about animals that you have all wrong.

 Seven hummingbird species, all found in the Americas, are endangered, primarily because of deforestation.
 The chestnut-bellied hummingbird has 600 to 1,700 mature individuals, and there are fewer than 300 sapphire-bellied hummingbirds left.

 Black rhinos are critically endangered, with slightly more than 5,000 left in the world.
 The rest have succumbed primarily to poaching and illegal trading for their horns.
 Between 1960 and 1995, hunters killed 98 percent of Africa’s black rhinos.
 But numbers have been steadily increasing thanks to conservation efforts.
 Don't miss the 9 newly discovered animal species you never knew existed.